owasp-cloud-security/owasp-cloud-security/aws/ec2/threatmodel.md

 * Userdata contains sensitive data and is world readable.
 E.g. API keys, passwords.
 (Information Disclosure)
 * Weak file permssions on Userdata script allowing attacker to add malicious commands.
 (Tampering)
 * Metadata service is exposed via Server Side Request Forgery (SSRF) - See https://blog.christophetd.fr/abusing-aws-metadata-service-using-ssrf-vulnerabilities/ (Information Disclosure)
-* Attacker can replace AMI ID with a malicious one (Tampering)
+* Attacker can replace AMI ID during instance creation with a malicious one (Tampering)
 * Attacker can write to S3 or other asset data stores used during instance configuration, replacing valid files with malicious ones (Tampering)
 * Attacker can create a similarly named or tagged instance which is included in a search.
 For example, the attacker creates an instance with the tag "Name:WebService" that runs a modified sshd that collects usernames and passwords.
 A user ssh'es  to each "Name:WebService" instance, including the attackers thereby exposing the user's credentials.
 (Information Disclosure)
+* Attacker can replace key pair to one they control
+* Attacker is able to attach additional Securit Groups exposing the instance to other network sources
+* In a shared tenancy environment, attacker is able to escape their guest VM and influence the instance
+* In a shared tenancy environment, attacker is able to read sensitive data through the VM host (e.g. CPU cache)
+* Flowlog data exposes potentially sensitive metadata about connections
+* Attacker is able to restore a snapshot, thereby recovering all the data that is in the snapshot